-- Use the bdf command to determine the free disk space on each mounted file system. - From the display, identify the file systems that you want to use:
+- 1. Use the df -h command to determine the free disk space on each mounted file system. - From the display, identify the file systems that you want to use:

-File Type File System Requirements Database files Choose either: A single file system with at least 1.2 GB of free disk space Two or more file systems with at least 1.2 GB of free disk space in total Recovery files Choose a file system with at least 2.4 GB of free disk space.
+File Type File System Requirements Oracle Clusterware files Choose a file system with at least 120 MB of free disk space Database files Choose either: A single file system with at least 1.2 GB of free disk space ■ Two or more file systems with at least 1.2 GB of free disk space in total Recovery files Choose a file system with at least 2.4 GB of free disk space.